 King has handled a number of high-profile assignments, including leading "CBS This Morning"'s Smithsonian's National Museum of African American History and Culture in Washington D.C. prior to the museum's opening,broadcasts from Cleveland and Philadelphia for the 2016 Republican and Democratic Conventions as well as moderating CBS News' 2020 Democratic Presidential Debate in Charleston.to report on the administration's "zero-tolerance" immigration policy.
 She co-anchored live broadcasts from Orlando following the mass shooting at the Pulse nightclub, the

 King previously hosted "The Gayle King Show," a live, weekday television interview program on OWN: The Oprah Winfrey Network.
-The program, which featured a discussion of a broad variety of topics that include politics, cultural developments, was also broadcast on XM Satellite Radio, where it premiered in 2006.
+The program, which featured a discussion of a broad variety of topics that included politics and cultural developments, was also broadcast on XM Satellite Radio, where it premiered in 2006.

-Before moving into print and radio, King worked for 18 years as a television news anchor for CBS affiliate WFSB-TV in Hartford, Conn., during which period, she also hosted her own syndicated daytime program.
-Prior to joining WFSB, King worked at several other television stations, including WDAF-TV in Kansas City, Mo., WJZ-TV in Baltimore, Md., and WTOP-TV in Washington, D.C.
+Before that, King worked for 18 years as a television news anchor for CBS affiliate WFSB-TV in Hartford, Connecticut, during which she also hosted her own syndicated daytime program.
+Prior to joining WFSB, King worked at several other television stations, including WDAF-TV in Kansas City, Missouri, WJZ-TV in Baltimore, Maryland, and WTOP-TV in Washington, D.C.

 The mother of a daughter, Kirby, and a son, Will, she currently resides in New York City.